Great Socialist People's Libyan Arab Jamahiriya

 After Libya was implicated in the 1988 bombing of Pan Am flight 103 over Lockerbie, Scotland, UN sanctions were imposed in 1992.
 UN Security Council resolutions (UNSCRs) passed in 1992 and 1993 obliged Libya to fulfill requirements related to the Pan Am 103 bombing before sanctions could be lifted.
 Qadhafi initially refused to comply with these requirements, leading to Libya's political and economic isolation for most of the 1990s.

 In 1999, Libya fulfilled one of the UNSCR requirements by surrendering two Libyans suspected in connection with the bombing for trial before a Scottish court in the Netherlands.
 One of these suspects, Abdel Basset al-Megrahi, was found guilty; the other was acquitted.
-Al-Megrahi's conviction was upheld on appeal in 2002.
-In August 2003, Libya fulfilled the remaining UNSCR requirements, including acceptance of responsibility for the actions of its officials and payment of appropriate compensation to the victims' families.
-UN sanctions were lifted on September 12, 2003.
-U.S. International Emergency Economic Powers Act (IEEPA)-based sanctions were lifted September 20, 2004.
+UN sanctions against Libya were subsequently suspended; full sanctions lift is contingent on Libya's compliance with the remaining UNSCRs, including acceptance of responsibility for the actions of its officials and payment of appropriate compensation.

 In the 1980s, competition grew between the official Libyan Government and military hierarchies and the revolutionary committees.
 An abortive coup attempt in May 1984, apparently mounted by Libyan exiles with internal support, led to a short-lived reign of terror in which thousands were imprisoned and interrogated.
 An unknown number were executed.
 Qadhafi used the revolutionary committees to search out alleged internal opponents following the coup attempt, thereby accelerating the rise of more radical elements inside the Libyan power hierarchy.